typesense/typesense-website/docs-site/content/guide/migrating-from-algolia.md

 - Validations for field data types when documents are indexed (similar to typed languages) to prevent inconsistent data from getting into the index.
 (This can be turned off if you need Algolia-like behavior)
 - Ability to specify numerical weights for particular fields during search, to give them more priority
 - Ability to store and query multiple geo (latitude / longitude) fields in the same record, and combine them using logical operators when filtering in a single query.
-- Ability to store vectors from your own machine learning models and do <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/vector-search.html`">nearest neighbor searches</RouterLink>
+- Ability to store vectors from your own machine learning models and do <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/vector-search.html`">nearest neighbor searches</RouterLink>.
 - Ability to use embedding models like OpenAI, PaLM API or built-in models like S-BERT, E-5, etc in order to implement hybrid (semantic + keyword) search and integrate with Large Language Models (LLMs).
+- Ability to have the engine return results as <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/conversational-search-rag.html`">Conversational Responses</RouterLink> (Built-in RAG) using your JSON data.
 - Ability to create <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/collection-alias.html`">aliases</RouterLink> for collections, like symlinks
 - In general many parameters that are configurable at the index level in Algolia are dynamically configurable at search time in Typesense, which gives you more flexibility
 - No limits on record size, maximum index size, number of synonyms, number of rules or number of indices